Find a Doctor

 Treatment is focused on providing behavior support that allows children to achieve their individual potential and may include:

-The program accepts young children up to five years of age (fifth birthday must occur after September 1) who have been diagnosed with Autism Spectrum Disorder and who qualify for medical assistance.
+The program accepts young children prior to their 5th birthday who have been diagnosed with Autism Spectrum Disorder and who qualify for medical assistance.

-A psychiatric or psychological evaluation that recommends an intensive level of behavioral intervention is necessary.
+A written order that recommends an intensive level of behavioral intervention is necessary.
 Children receive treatment as long as all involved parties agree at interagency meetings.
 Children who are in full-time placements through their school districts are not eligible.

 Intensive treatment is provided in the home for the child, along with support and supervision for the parents.